furbo1/create-react-register-login/readme.md

 # Create a Fullstack React Auth Navigation Project

-This CLI tool, `create-react-register-login`, simplifies setting up a fullstack React application with secure user authentication.
+This CLI tool, `create-react-auth-nav`, simplifies setting up a fullstack React application with secure user authentication.
 It scaffolds a project that uses Passport/Bcrypt for encryption and provides basic navigation between pages, leveraging [TailwindCSS](https://tailwindcss.com/) for modern and responsive design.

 ## Features